dib-lab/2016-paper-briefings-bioinfo-dc-sc/BiB_review.md

 * Need for training in computational biology

 	* Data suggests that a lack of training, not resources, is the barrier to computation in the hands of biologists (Kumar and Dudley, 2007).
+	* Difficulty integrating into curriculum at any level (Wilson 2016)
+		* What level?
+High school, undergrad, graduate school?
+		* Who should teach?
+Biologists v computer scientists
+		* What department would host this?
+Biologists think computer scientists and computer scientists don't believe this information warrants a credit.

 * The Role of Software Carpentry and Data Carpentry in training computational biologists
 	* What are the missions of these organizations?